What are fish peppers?

 How hot is the fish pepper?
-What does it taste like?

-What does the fish pepper look like?
+What does a fish pepper taste like?

 There are few chili pepper plants more lovely than the fish pepper plant.
 The leaves of a single plant can range from full green (and full white) to speckled and/or striated green and white.
-It’s a looker, and the slightly curved, two to three inch peppers follow suit with one of the more interesting coloration paths for chilies out there.
+It’s a looker, and the slightly curved, two to three-inch peppers follow suit with one of the more interesting coloration paths for chilies out there.

-When young, the fish pepper is a solid creamy white, and milder in flavor.
+When young, the fish pepper is a solid creamy white and milder in flavor.
 As it ages (and grows in spiciness), it takes on stripes.
-First a light green with dark green striations, then an orange with dark brown striations.
+First, it’s a light green with dark green striations, then orange with dark brown striations.
 It reaches its full maturity as a solid red pepper.
-Here it’s the hottest, reaching spiciness levels near a mild cayenne pepper.
+Here it’s the hottest, reaching spiciness levels, as mentioned, near a mild cayenne pepper.